Yan Tatsine

-The Yan Tatsine were followers of the controversial Nigerian Islamic leader Maitatsine that first appeared around the early 1970s.
+The Yan Tatsine was a militant Quranist movement founded by the controversial Nigerian leader Maitatsine that first appeared around the early 1970s.
+The group was responsible for the 1980 Kano riot, in which over 4,177 civilians, 100 policemen and about 35 military personnel were killed, including Maitatsine himself.

 Activity

 1980 events

-The era of 1970-1980 witnessed the rise of Mohammed Marwa, a Cameroonian who inspired thousands to rise up against the existing political and religious order in Nigeria.
+The era of 1970-1980 witnessed the rise of Maitatsine, a Cameroonian who inspired thousands to rise up against the existing political and religious order in Nigeria.
 The group's mission under Maitatsine was the "purification" of Islam which, according to them, was corrupted by the West, and its modernization.

 As Maitatsine's support increased in the 1970s, so did the number of confrontations between Yan Tatsine and the police.
 By December 1980, continued Yan Tatsine attacks on other religious figures and police forced the Nigerian army to become involved.
 Subsequent armed clashes led to the deaths of around 5,000 people, including Maitatsine himself.
 Maitatsine died shortly after sustaining injuries in the clashes either from his wounds or from a heart attack.